Berkeley-MDes/tdf-fa24-PreciousAgh/README.md

 <h6> (💡 TIP 2: GitHub Markdown supports <a href="https://gist.github.com/seanh/13a93686bf4c2cb16e658b3cf96807f2"> <em>HTML formatting</em> too, including emojis 😄</a>, in case that helps!) </h6>

 ### :star: Whatever you write in your **README.md** will show up on the “front page” of your GitHub repo.
 This is where we’ll be looking for your [weekly progress reports](https://github.com/Berkeley-MDes/24f-desinv-202/wiki/3.0-Weekly-Submissions#weekly-progress-report).
 They might look something like this: ###

+# Week 10 #

+# Experiments and Final Project #

+**Overview**
+In the next week, I focused on conducting experiments within my sandbox, applying the concepts learned, and creating networking scenarios that simulate real-life interactions.

+# Key Activities #

+**Experiment 1: Introduction of the Agent:**

+Developed an agent to represent Precious Aghaeze, focusing on her academic journey and career aspirations.

+Created engaging introductory content and pre-populated questions to facilitate user interaction.

+**Experiment 2: Instructional Enhancements:**

+Enhanced the agent by adding instructional prompts to guide its responses based on Precious's experiences as a UX Designer and Design Engineer.

+This included a clear structure for the agent's interactions, improving its contextual awareness.

+**Experiment 3: Incorporation of RAG and Knowledge Base:**

+Integrated a knowledge base containing details from my resume, allowing the agent to pull relevant information when responding to user queries.

+Adjusted parameters such as temperature and number of chunks to experiment with response variability and depth.

+**Experiment 4: Adding Variables for Location and Year:**

+Introduced variables for Location and Year, allowing the agent to provide responses that are contextually relevant to specific scenarios and experiences.

+This setup enhances the personalization of the agent's responses based on the provided context.

+**Experiment 5: Combining Elements for a Networking Setting:**

+Combined all previous experiments into a cohesive framework, focusing on networking scenarios during a design conference.
+Added new variables for Event Type (e.g., "design conference") and Audience (e.g., "industry professionals") to tailor the agent’s responses further.

+Developed prompts that utilize these variables to help the agent engage users in realistic networking interactions, showcasing Precious Aghaeze’s background and experiences effectively.

+**Video **
+Here is a video demonstrating my progress through the various experiments conducted in my ZeroWidth sandbox.
+[Insert video link here]

+**Conclusion**

+Over the past two weeks, I have made significant strides in understanding LLMs and applying them through the ZeroWidth platform.
+The experiments I conducted not only reinforced my learning but also prepared me to engage users in rich, interactive dialogues related to Precious Aghaeze's academic and career experiences.
+I look forward to further refining these experiments and exploring additional features in the upcoming weeks.

 # Week 9 #